How Does ICT Contribute to the Teaching and Learning Processes?

 Using educational software, teachers, and learners can learn about life situations in a more dynamic way than traditional books allow.

 For example, students can use the Internet to make a virtual trip to planets.
+Using important e-books, students will be able to simulate situations in texts.

 (4) Resource-Based Learning:

-Information and communication technology (ICT) has become another source of new resources for students and teachers.
+Information and communication technology has become another source of new resources for students and teachers.
 ICT will provide teachers and students with permanent resources such as CD-ROM encyclopedias.

 (5) Activating basic computer skills:

 Students and teachers must have certain basic computer skills before they are able to use computers in different subjects.
+Learning computer is important because it teaches students how to use computers effectively and efficiently.
+It also helps students learn, communicate and research, which are essential in today's workforce.

 The following list summarizes these skills: